kennedyaidan/Antbot/README.md

-#This is working copy of "Trog" Folder (copied on 061421), updated by Aidan Kennedy
+#This is an updated respository of Trog, an autonomous robot part of CAEV at UCLA.

 # Trog